Meisam-A/Case-Study/README.md

 - Although I am not an expert with Web Application Development, I tried to do my best to fulfill the whole project.
 - I embedded  my visualization on my Plotly Chart Studio account ("https://chart-studio.plotly.com/~Meisam-Asgari/1") and deployed it along with some other obtained results in a free hosting service with "https://masgarioe.wixsite.com/website" URL.

-#### Finally, I hope the implementazion of tasks are consistenrt with your expectation
+#### Finally, I hope the implementations have been  consistent with your expectation